Skip to content

 FRAMING GUIDE

-Framing an original painting or canvas print grounds the artwork in a space and can enhance the visual impact of the piece.
+Framing an original painting grounds the artwork in a space and can enhance the visual impact of the piece.
 While I personally love the organic look of the raw canvas edges, a high-quality frame provides a refined and intentional presentation.

 Here are my tips for selecting and sourcing the perfect frame for your piece.